speric/speric.github.com/_posts/2014-02-27-in-praise-of-effort.markdown

 <p>Newton's first law of motion states that objects in motion
 tend to stay in motion, and objects at rest tend to stay at rest, unless acted on by an external force.
-This law articulates a reason behind an opinion I've adopted: starting <i>something</i> is difficult.
+This law explains the reason behind an opinion I've adopted: starting <i>something</i> is difficult.
 Of course finishing, and finishing well, are also difficult.
 But I think that first leap, from doing <i>nothing</i> to <i>something</i>, is